You’ve written a book.

 - If you have a blog and a couple of social media accounts but don’t know what to do next.

 - If you have a website, but aren’t sure if you’re on the right track.

 What is the Kick-Start Your Author Platform Marketing Challenge?

-I’ll send you an email each weekday will have an email explaining some aspect of building a platform.
-There will be up to three tasks to complete.
+I’ll send you an email each day for 40 days.
+The first five emails each week will explain some aspect of building a platform, and will have a series of tasks to complete.
 Some tasks will directly build your platform.
 Others will build your skills.
 Some tasks are quick and easy, while others take more thought or effort.

 We will cover: